a cheerful woman searches for train tickets on her phone

 It is usually cheaper to buy tickets online because you will be more likely to find advance tickets, but you will also benefit from split ticket savings.

-The Split My Fare app sells split tickets at the same price as on our website.
+When you book online, the Split My Fare app sells split tickets at the same price as on our website.
 Download the App to benefit from an even quicker booking process and show your tickets from your phone.
+If you have any questions or need assistance, please visit our help page.

-On a test comparing our ticket prices with the Trainline App, Split My Fare came out cheaper on all 15 popular journeys that were tested.
+In a test comparing our ticket prices with the Trainline App, Split My Fare came out cheaper on all 15 popular journeys.